onedata/onedata-deployments/homepage/onedata.org/README.md

 * static DNS A records pointing to the host's IP for domains onedata.org and www.onedata.org

-## Preview the docs locally
+## Preview the homepage locally

-1. Run `./update-homepage.py --deploy` to deploy static GUI / docs files according to `homepage-config.yaml`
-2. Run `./test-preview.sh`, the docs page should show up automatically in your browser on `http://localhost:8080` (if not, visit the page manually) - this starts a simple docker with nginx
+Run `./test-preview.sh`, the homepage should show up automatically in your browser on `http://localhost:8000` (if not, visit the page manually) - this runs the homepage static docker with a web server inside.

 ## First deployment

-1. Run `./update-homepage.py --deploy` to deploy static GUI / docs files according to `homepage-config.yaml`
+1. Run `./update-homepage.py --deploy` to deploy static homepage files according to `homepage-docker-image.cfg`
 2. Run `./init-letsencrypt.sh`, you might want to enable staging mode before (see the beginning of the script)
 3. Verify if the certificates are OK and homepage is served on onedata.org
 4. Run `docker-compose up -d`